 - Briefing with your English speaking trekking guide

-- 3 nights in standard hotel in Pokhara, with breakfast
+- 2 nights in a standard hotel in Pokhara, with breakfast

 - Ride from Pokhara to Nayapul by private car

-- English speaking guide during the trekking (his/her wages, meals, insurance and overnight stay)
+- An English speaking guide during the trekking (his/her salary, meals, insurance and accommodation)

-- 1 porter for your luggage during the trekking (his wages, meals, insurance and overnight stay) - 1 porter per 2 persons - carries max.
+- 1 porter for your luggage during the trekking (his/her wages, meals, insurance and accommodation) - 1 porter per 2 persons - carries max.
 18 kg

 - The necessary trekking documents